 In 1923 the US government declared Bryce Canyon, and the surrounding area, a US National Monument.
 Five years later in 1928, the area became officially designated as Bryce Canyon National Park.

-At an elevation between 8,000 and 9,000 feet above sea level, Bryce Canyon is more remote than its neighboring cousins, the Grand Canyon and Zion National Park.
-While Bryce may not draw as many tourists, Bryce Canyon Park is open year round and boasts over a million visitors annually.
+Bryce Canyon is more remote than its neighboring cousins, the Grand Canyon and Zion National Park.
+While Bryce may not draw as many tourists, Bryce Canyon Park is open year-round and boasts over a million visitors annually.

 Bryce Canyon hoodoos are the tall, irregular totem pole shaped rock formations found in the badlands of Bryce Canyon National Park.
 Some hoodoos reach heights in excess of 200 feet!

 Centuries of dry, hot, desert like conditions combined with extreme temperatures, wind, and water erosion, caused the lower portions of the hoodoos (the softer red and orange sedimentary sandstone) to crumble away.
 The resulting rock columns usually have a denser rock cap that is more resistant to erosion and serves to protect the lower part of the hoodoo pillar from the elements.

 Colorful hoodoos seem to cast a spell.
 They can be exquisitely subtle sometimes, yet amazingly harsh at other times.
 Over centuries, the Claron limestone, mudstone, and sandstones were continuously eroded revealing a series of horseshoe shaped formations akin to amphitheaters.

 What gives the hoodoos of Bryce Canyon National Park their unique totem-like shape is the irregular erosion of alternating layers of soft and harder sedimentary rock.

 The hoodoos of Bryce Canyon are not spires as some believe.
 A spire is smoother with a uniform shape that is generally thicker at the bottom and tapering thinner as it rises to the top.